---Please do not touch any work of art, nor the walls and pedestals on which they are displayed.
+- Use your eyes, not your hands.
+Touching any work of art is not allowed, including the walls and pedestals on which artworks are displayed.

---Food, beverages, and gum are not permitted in the galleries.
+- Food, gum, and beverages are not permitted in the galleries.

---Bags, purses, and backpacks larger than 11 x 15 inches must be left in the coatroom or stored in a locker (available free of charge).
+- Bags, purses, and backpacks larger than 11 x 15 inches must be left in the coatroom or stored in a locker (which are available free-of-charge).

 - Coats not placed in the coatroom must be worn, not carried or tied around the waist.